Extremely low-bitrate Image Compression Semantically Disentangled by LMMs from a Human Perception Perspective: Experiment

-\textbf{Quantitative Comparisons:} Figure \ref{fig:result_image} presents the rate-distortion-perception curves of various methods on three datasets under ultra-low bitrate settings.
-It can be observed that our proposed SEDIC consistently outperforms state-of-the-art (SOTA) image compression approaches across all distortion and perception metrics, showing better semantic consistency and perceptual performance.
-BPG \cite{BPG}, VVC \cite{vvc} and MBT\cite{2018-MBT} optimize the rate-distortion function in terms of mean square error, leading to poor perception quality in terms of FID, DISTS and LPIPS.
-By contrast, Generative image compression approaches exhibits much better perception quality even at low bitrates, including HiFiC \cite{2020-Hific} PerCo \cite{2024-ICLR-PerCo} and DiffEIC \cite{2024-TCSVT-DiffEIC}, PICS \cite{lei2023text+sketch} and etc. Among these generative approaches, PICS \cite{lei2023text+sketch} encodes images into simple text and rough sketches, results in poor semantic consistency (high LPIPS and DISTS) despite of high perception quality(low FID).
-DiffEIC \cite{2024-TCSVT-DiffEIC} becomes the SOTA baseline in terms of perception quality and semantic consistency.
-Compared with DiffEIC, our proposed SEDIC method still outperforms DiffEIC \cite{2023Diffbir} with a great margin.
+\textbf{Quantitative Comparisons:} Figure \ref{fig:result_image} presents the rate-distortion-perception curves of various methods on three datasets under extremely low-bitrate settings.
+It can be observed that our proposed SEDIC consistently outperforms SOTA compression approaches across all distortion and perception metrics, showing better semantic consistency and perceptual performance.
+BPG \cite{BPG}, VVC \cite{vvc} and MBT\cite{2018-MBT} optimize the rate-distortion function in terms of MSE, leading to poor perception quality in terms of FID, DISTS and LPIPS.
+By contrast, Generative image compression approaches exhibits much better perception quality even at low bitrates, including HiFiC \cite{2020-Hific}, MISC \cite{li2024-misc}, PerCo \cite{2024-ICLR-PerCo}, DiffEIC \cite{2024-TCSVT-DiffEIC}, PICS \cite{lei2023text+sketch} and DDCM \cite{2025-ICML-DDCM}.
+Among these generative approaches, PICS \cite{lei2023text+sketch} encodes images into simple text and rough sketches, results in poor semantic consistency (higher LPIPS and DISTS) despite of high perception quality(low FID).
+DiffEIC \cite{2024-TCSVT-DiffEIC} becomes SOTA baseline in terms of perception quality and semantic consistency.
+Our proposed SEDIC still outperforms SOTA baseline with a great margin.

+We compare the PSNR performance of different Diffusion-based methods on Kodak, DIV2K validation, and CLIC2020 datasets in Table~\ref{tab:psnr_bpp_comparison}.
+While SEDIC is primarily tailored for perceptual quality enhancement, it achieves the highest PSNR scores on the Kodak and DIV2K validation datasets, and performs competitively on the CLIC2020 benchmark, with PSNR marginally lower than that of DDCM.
+These results demonstrate that our framework effectively bridges the gap between perceptual optimization and traditional fidelity metrics through its novel coding mechanism, achieving a superior balance between perceptual quality and pixel-level fidelity.
+This enables SEDIC to deliver both visually appealing reconstructions and exceptional objective quality preservation.

+To evaluate the semantic consistency and human perception performance of the methods, we conducted a comparative analysis of ClipSIM, ClipIQA, and NIQE on the CLIC2020 dataset.
+As shown in Table~\ref{tab:comparison}, our proposed SEDIC outperforms the others across all metrics.
+Specifically, SEDIC achieves the highest scores in ClipSIM (0.9630) and ClipIQA (0.6917), demonstrating its effectiveness in preserving semantic consistency and perceptual fidelity.
+Additionally, SEDIC attains the lowest NIQE score of 3.2544, further confirming its ability to improve the natural image quality.